juanfran/posts/js/ts-refactor/ts-refactor-en.md

 [Code](https://github.com/juanfran/posts/blob/master/js/ts-refactor/example/example2.ts)

-## Example 3: only allow one class per file
+## Example 3: only allowing one class per file

-In the example, we will search a file to see if it has more than one class and if so we will take the leftovers and move them to different files.
+In the next example, we will search a file to see if it has more than one class and if so we will take any extra classes and move them to different files.

 ```ts
 project.getSourceFiles().forEach((sourceFile) => {